richard-russell/terraform-aws-workload-identity/README.md

 ## After Apply

-Head to the newly created workspace and copy the cloud stanza into a terraform configuration and you can leverage the AWS role to create & destroy infrastructure with a CLI based workspace.
+Head to the workspace and copy the cloud stanza into a terraform configuration and you can leverage the AWS role to create & destroy infrastructure with a CLI based workspace.

 The AWS role created via this module will have no permissions.
 You can manually add permissions to it via the Amazon UI, or you can amend this module to include a policy document or in line policy code such as [aws_iam_policy](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy)